johnhyde/island/README.md

 A collaborative novel between John and a mysterious stranger.

 Each chapter is a separate ~~markdown~~ johndown file.
 These are numbered with two digits.
-Some of them are lettered with two capital letters, which means they exist ambiguously in the future of the novel and haven't been entered into a concrete order yet.
+(Some of them are lettered with two capital letters, which means they exist ambiguously in the future of the novel and haven't been entered into a concrete order yet.
+You don't have to read those; they essentially function as rough drafts for whoever wrote them, and in some cases might get removed entirely and lifted to another project.
+Let M know if this is annoying and should be stopped.)

 This repository is also a bespoke software system (the "static site" aka "website" aka "wobsoot") that renders the source files into html for easy viewing in a web browser, which is largely unrelated to the content of the novel.